controltheplant/PID-controller/readme.md

 - actual value doesn't reach the setpoint itself, but only the edge of the deadzone, since the control deviation becomes zero at the edge of deadzone;
 - actual value may settle into steady states that significantly differ from the setpoint for extended periods of time.
 If that steady states occurs at the edge of the dead zone, even the smallest deviations will trigger the control intervention, i.e. wear of actuator and energy consumption;

-To overcome these shortcomings, adaptive activation and deactivation of the dead zone is provided.
+To overcome these drawbacks, adaptive activation and deactivation of the dead zone is provided.
 Deadzone is activated when the absolute value of control deviation becomes less than the `settings.irDeadband` value for the time specified in the `settings.irStabilizationTime` parameter.
 In addition to that, the controller output is set to a moving average of its previous values.
 This helps to settle actual value close to the middle of the dead zone, and not at the edge of it.
 Deadband is temporarily deactivated when a large control deviation occurs (i.e. dead zone is exited) and reactivated again when the controller returns the actual value to the proximity of the setpoint.
 The transition process is thus freed from the negative influence of the dead zone.

 > [!TIP]
 > Set the `settings.irDeadband` parameter to a value of 2-3 times of standard deviation of controller output signal oscillations.
 Tune the `settings.irStabilizationTime` parameter according to the dynamics of your system.
 Make sure that the controller output settles in the middle of its previous oscillations.